🦐 AUSTRALIAN-BRED SHRIMP • FREE SHIPPING OVER $189 • NEW ARRIVALS WEEKLY

 Can I keep just one?

-No. Corydoras are social fish and should be kept in groups of at least 4–6.
+No. Corydoras are social fish and should be kept in groups for natural behaviour and reduced stress.

 Do they clean the tank?